deftomat/safe-environment-loader/README.md

 ## Loader options

-You can provide a default values, which will be used when environment value is missing:
+You can optionally provide the filter function and default values.

+- Default values will be used when environment value is missing.
+- Filter function works like classic `filter` function in JS.
+It receives variable name and value and returns false when substitution needs to be ignored.

 ```js
 {